alvistack/python-team-tools-dh-python/pybuild.rst

     --test-tox
         use tox command in test step, remember to add tox to Build-Depends.
 Requires tox.ini file
+    --test-stestr
+        use stestr command in test step, remember to add python-stestr and/or python3-stestr to Build-Depends.
     --test-custom
 	use a custom command in the test step.
 The full test command is then specified with `--test-args` or by setting the `PYBUILD_TEST_ARGS`